Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 Other info on this site:

 This was one of my most awaited dolls.
-It is a secondary character in the cartoon, but he is very
+He is very involved in

-several episodes as a director and is Shana's boyfriend.
+several cartoon episodes as a director and is Shana's boyfriend.
 He infact appeared already in the second

-episode and was the first boyfriend, except Rio, introduced in the cartoon, and is friends with
+episode "Disaster" and was the first boyfriend, except Rio, introduced in the cartoon, and is friends with

 Video and Lindsey Pierce.